kjell/mcn-2020-git-haiku/index.md

-Spring is passing.
+None is travelling
-stretching over Sado Island
+even the crickets' singing
-Over the orchid
+Bush-clover petals